News & Tips

 - Higher monthly payments: The monthly payments for a 60-month loan will be higher than they would be for a 72-month loan because the total loan amount is spread out over fewer months.

-A 72-month loan, or 6-year loan, may be appealing for your “now self,” but maybe not so much for your “future self” for the following reasons:
+A 72-month loan (6 years) may appeal to your “now self”—but maybe not so much for your “future self” for the following reasons:

 Pros:

-- Lower monthly payments: Many choose to get a 72-month loan because the monthly payments are lower.
-And, borrowers may be able to get a more expensive used or new car and still stay within their budget.
+- Lower monthly payments: Many choose a 72-month loan because the monthly payments are lower.
+Borrowers can get a more expensive car and still stay within their budget.

 Cons:

-- Expired warranties & repairs: Most bumper-to-bumper warranties last less than five years, so with a long-term loan, you risk covering repairs out of pocket.
-And (heaven forbid) if your car is totaled and you owe more than it’s worth, your insurance company might not cover the balance (GAP insurance can help address this situation).
+- Expired warranties & repairs: Most bumper-to-bumper warranties last less than 5 years, so with a long-term loan, you risk covering repairs out of pocket while you’re still making car payments.
+If your car is totaled and you owe more than it’s worth, your insurance company might not cover the balance (GAP insurance can help address this situation).

 Example:

-Our auto loan calculator can help illustrate a 60- vs 72-month auto loan comparison in action.
-For example, let’s say you’d like to purchase a car that’s $35,000 with $0 down payment.
+Our auto loan calculator can help to illustrate a comparison.
+For example, let’s say you’d like to purchase a car that’s $35,000 with a $0 down payment.

 For a 60-month loan:

-- With the added interest payments, you’ll be paying a grand total of $37,958.64 for the life of the loan.
+- With the added interest payments, you’ll pay a grand total of $43,804.80 over the life of the loan.

 For a 72-month loan: